EHCP: Moving Into and Out of East Sussex

 We will contact you if we need any further documentation.

-As part of the review process, you will be able to express a preference for an educational placement for your child.
+As part of this review, you will be able to express a preference:

-Transfer during statutory assessment
+Transfer during the needs assessment process

 Moving Out of East Sussex